10 Benefits of an Integrated Solution to Manage Your Business

 Furthermore, in a centralized solution, data is used in different places and updated in real time.
 There is no need to refresh pages, transfer information, or import files.
 All employees see their productivity increase: even the juniors who only connect to one solution to see the schedule, follow their tasks and time spent on projects, manage their expenses and vacations.

-2. Improved employee experience
+2. The employee experience is improved

 Stafiz is a complete tool, an ERP for service companies created specifically to manage your business.
 Its integrated solution allows you to manage your projects with better performance and visibility.